 All members of the community are continually reminded they must be responsible for their own security and the security of others.
-This message is reinforced through security awareness programs offered by the department, the annual disclosure form, and in the "timely warnings" distributed to the campus community.
+This message is reinforced through security awareness programs offered by the department, the annual disclosure report, and the "timely warnings" distributed to the campus community.